kataplan/Python-Tetris/readme.md

 python main.py
 ```

+If your game looks to big or small change the tile size in the constant `TILE_SIZE` in `settings.py`

 ## Controls 👾
 * ⬅️ and ➡️ arrow keys to move the pieces.
 * ⬆️ arrow key to rotate clock-wise.